 The old man knew the items in the shop, and respected them, and with his respect, came value.
 As he did, we need also to do. .. to respect what the elderly have to offer.
 Respect the wealth that lies within each and every person of age.
 This is what we can do, but what can those who are aged do?

-Despite the impact of gravity on those bits of us which are subject to this force (irrespective as to how we try to wrap, pack or stack them).
+Despite the impact of gravity on those bits of us which are subject to this force (irrespective of how we try to wrap, pack or stack them).
 Despite the impact of weathering that may have changed our faces from silk to leather.
-Despite the impact of uncertainty of stance and stature, despite the fact that you find it more difficult to find elders to respect, know within yourself that you are of value despite these despites.
+Despite the impact of uncertainty of stance and stature, despite the fact that we find it more difficult to find elders to respect, know within yourself that you are of value despite these despites.

 Ladies and gentlemen, the old man understood when he saw the print of the cutter.
 This print was one of only 4 – a very limited edition…. and that’s why he smiled, because he realised he too was very much a limited edition.